kr-muchiri/Algorithmic-Trading-Using-Python/README.md

 - Additional Project Ideas

 ### Resources
-FreeCodeCamp video tutorial on Algorithmic Trading in Python. https://www.youtube.com/watch?v=xfzGZB4HhEE Course materials from the Algorithmic Trading in Python course
+FreeCodeCamp video tutorial on Algorithmic Trading in Python. https://www.youtube.com/watch?v=xfzGZB4HhEE and course materials from the Algorithmic Trading in Python course

 This course is a great resource for anyone interested in algorithmic trading or looking to expand their Python skills.
 The tutorial videos are clear and easy to follow, and the code is well-organized and fully documented.
 Special thanks to FreeCodeCamp for providing this amazing resource for free!